danieldinsdale/SpatialReadingGroupUBC/Presentation/README.md

 3ish?
 * Non linearity of parameters (Adrian/Joe?)
-* Over confidence in estimated parameters  (part of Bayes?)
+* Over confidence in spatial predictors  (part of Bayes?)
 Hand over

 ##Bayes (Joe)
-20-25 min
+15-20 min
+* MLE of Tin data
+* Why there is more uncertainty that this represents

 ###INLA
+* How
+* Advantages

+###Comparison of INLA and MLE

 ###Example
 * Tin mine?